 To make sure everyone has their say, some organisations are experimenting with various forms of ‘currency for contribution’.
 This might take the form of a poker chip or similar.
 Each person places their chip in the centre to speak and, once all of the chips have been used, participants can remove their chips to speak again (and repeat).

-An ‘obligation to dissent’ policy, advocated and practised by global management consultants McKinsey, also encourages openness, and allows junior employees to challenge senior staff members without fear of admonishment.
+An ‘obligation to dissent’ policy, advocated and practised by global management consultants McKinsey & Company, also encourages openness, and allows junior employees to challenge senior staff members without fear of admonishment.